 After you've configured notifications, you will be notified when an alert goes into the ongoing phase, for reminders you set up during that phase, and when it's closed again.

 In each email you receive about any alert, we'll send you a full overview of all your alerts.
 You'll see an overview of new alerts, reminders, ongoing alerts and closed alerts.

-Anomaly detection can be configured per app in the "Anomaly detection" section in the main navigation.
+Anomaly detection can be configured per app in the "Anomaly detection" section in the app navigation.
 By default you will see the latest alerts created by triggers that you've configured for the app.

 In the top navigation you can switch to the triggers page to create new and edit existing triggers.

 Triggers can be configured for a variety of metrics, such as, but not limited to:

 - Error (absolute) counts

 - App throughput

 - Performance of actions (slow actions)